nicolasmerino41/FromStructureToDynamics/README.md

 ## 📬 Contact

-For questions about the code or manuscript, please contact:
+For questions about the code or manuscript, feel free to contact me at:

 **Nicolàs Merino**
 [nicolasmerino41@gmail.com](mailto:nicolasmerino41@gmail.com)